istio/istio.io/content/docs/setup/kubernetes/prepare/platform-setup/ibm/index.md

 1. [Install the IBM Cloud CLI, the IBM Cloud Kubernetes Service plug-in, and the Kubernetes CLI](https://cloud.ibm.com/docs/containers?topic=containers-cs_cli_install).

-1. Create a billable Kubernetes cluster.
+1. Create a standard Kubernetes cluster.
 Replace `<cluster-name>` with the name of the cluster you want to use in the following instructions.

     {{< tip >}}
     To see available zones, run `ibmcloud ks zones`.
 Zones are isolated from each other, which ensures no shared single point of failure.
 IBM Cloud Kubernetes Service [Regions and zones](https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones) describes regions, zones, and how to specify the region and zone for your new cluster.